-Thomas routinely advises sponsors, borrowers, commercial-bank lenders, development banks, export credit agencies and other participants in complex, and many times cutting-edge, project finance transactions, PPP transactions and other financing arrangements in Latin America.
+Thomas advises sponsors, lenders and other investors (including investment banks, funds and institutional investors) in complex, and many times cutting-edge, project and structured finance transactions, PPP transactions and on other financing arrangements across a number of emerging markets, and primarily in Latin America and the Caribbean.

-Various sponsors in limited recourse financings for wind and solar projects in Uruguay pursuant to an innovative A/B loan structure combining traditional bank financing provided by the Inter-American Investment Corporation and the issuance of securities purchased by a group of investors in a private placement under Section 4(a)(2) and Regulation D of the Securities Act of 1933.
+Atlas Renewable Energy in a limited recourse financing for a portfolio of solar projects in Uruguay.
+The financing took the form of an A/B loan provided by the Inter-American Investment Corporation and the issuance of securities purchased by a group of both senior and subordinated investors in a private placement under Section 4(a)(2) and Regulation D of the Securities Act of 1933 ("B Bond").

 Corporación Andina de Fomento and DEG – Deutsche Investitions- Und Entwicklungsgesellschaft MBH in connection with financing for a hydroelectric power project in Peru with an installed capacity of 84 MW.